powerhousepro69/videoinfox/readme.md

 ## *Where Video Play is a Clipboard Copy Away*

 <br />

+### 100% Linux Shell Script.
+Videoinfox is one file under a half a megabyte.

 #### Find local Video Files fast, immediately play and get info on.
 Download Videos effortlessly and auto play.